-The Barney Family donated 22 ½ acres of Jamestown Island that included the ruins of the iconic brick 17th-century church tower.
+In that year, Edward and Louise Barney donated 22 ½ acres of Jamestown Island to the APVA, including the ruins of the iconic brick 17th-century church tower.
 In the late 19th century, this western portion of the island was a wooded, quiet place where locals would picnic by the tower.
-The push to preserve this site was driven by ongoing erosion from the James River.
-Federal funds paid for construction of a seawall by engineer Samuel Yonge.
-He also conducted a study of the historic property and discovered the foundations of Jamestown’s final statehouses in a complex that stood from the 1660s to 1698.
+The push to preserve this site was driven by ongoing erosion from the James River; the common belief was that the site of 1607 James Fort lay completely underwater.
+In 1990, federal fund assistance paid for construction of a seawall by engineer Samuel Yonge.
+Yonge also conducted a study of the historic property and discovered the foundations of Jamestown’s final statehouses in a complex that stood from the 1660s to 1698.
 (When the building burned in 1698, Governor Francis Nicholson moved Virginia’s Capitol inland to Williamsburg.
 Historic Jamestowne’s Archaearium museum now hovers over the Statehouse foundations.)

 Preservation Virginia conducted its own archaeological investigations around the church tower in preparations for the settlement’s 300th anniversary in 1907.
 These excavations found brick foundations that likely belonged to a 1639 church.
 Within those foundations they identified traces that matched the documented dimensions of a 1617 church, where the first representative assembly in English North America met in 1619.
 The Colonial Dames paid to build the 1907 Memorial Church on top of the foundations, with glass on each side of the floor to showcase the original foundations of both the 1617 and 1639 churches.
 The Memorial Church was designed by architect Edmund Wheelwright and is modeled after St. Luke’s Church in Smithfield, one of the oldest churches in Virginia.